youtype/mypy_boto3_builder/types_boto3/README.md

 Fully automated [mypy-boto3-builder](https://github.com/youtype/mypy_boto3_builder) carefully generates type annotations for each service, patiently waiting for `boto3` updates.
-It delivers a drop-in type annotations for you and makes sure that:
+It delivers drop-in type annotations for you and makes sure that:

 - All available `boto3` services are covered.
-- Each public class and method of every `boto3` service gets valid type annotations extracted from the documentation (blame `botocore` docs if types are incorrect).
+- Each public class and method of every `{{ package.library_name }}` service gets valid type annotations extracted from `botocore` schemas.
 - Type annotations include up-to-date documentation.
 - Link to documentation is provided for every method.
 - Code is processed by [black](https://github.com/psf/black)